 Here's the basic syntax of useMemo:

 The first argument to useMemo is a function that computes the value you want to memoize.
 The second argument is an array of dependencies that will trigger a re-computation when they change.
-In the above example, computeExpensiveValue(a, b) will only be executed when either a or b changes.
+In the above example, computeExpensiveValue(a, b)

 You should consider using useMemo when you need to optimize expensive calculations.
 If you have a function that processes large arrays or objects and this function is being called on every render, it can lead to performance issues.